El-Limby: Plot

 The movie starts off with a young man’s will to get into a relationship with a poor girl.
-And his mother, played by Abla Kamel, gets an idea to move her bike rental activities from the local neighborhood to a more touristic place where actual tourists will be able to rent her bikes. and with that, she was able to multiply her income as she managed to get her son a job.
+And his mother, played by Abla Kamel, gets an idea to move her bike rental activities from the local neighborhood to a more touristic place where actual tourists will be able to rent her bikes.
+And with that, she was able to multiply her income as she managed to get her son a job.
 As soon as her project starts to grow, and Faransa, her character, and her son start making good money, the local police begin to confiscate their bikes while fining them.
 And here we see the first portrayed image of what the Egyptian government looks like where it fails to protects citizens’ work for bigger companies to take over.
 The mother and her son go back to square one with no job and a state worse than ever as the government also took all the profit she made.
 El-Limby here decides to bring back his father’s job and sell sandwiches on the streets.
-He doesn't hesitate to take a loan that goes up to £E20,000 to get his moving cart started that's late father used to work on. and surprisingly, their financial state starts improving, up until the police show up again to destroy his cart and confiscate it as El-Limby falls into a terrible debt in clearing the loan that he once took.
+He doesn't hesitate to take a loan that goes up to £E20,000 to get his moving cart started, that his late father used to work on.
+And surprisingly, their financial state starts improving, up until the police show up again to destroy his cart and confiscate it as El-Limby falls into a terrible debt in clearing the loan that he once took.
 Saad’s famous personality appears here as he points a gun at the man who sued him for not paying his loan.
 And here we see another aspect of the Egyptian government as it did nothing but stop him from finding work instead of helping its citizens in living a life full of comfort and prosperity.
 The movie did not fail in showing various images of how life really is in those areas in Egypt, which gave it higher reviews.
 The movie ends with the neighborhood standing up for El-Limby for what he’s done for them by being kind and helpful.
 Finally, the movie yet portrays another local image where a dancer says that she wants to change her style of dancing from traditional to western to fit the trend and the people’s demand.